AdityaGitter/BlogVer2.0/README.md

 Access the application at http://localhost:4001.

 Usage
-Sign Up/Login: Register or log in to create and manage blog posts.
+Sign Up/Login: Register or log in to start blogging.
-Create Posts: Use the dashboard to write and publish new blog entries.
+Create Posts: Write and publish your blogs with ease.
-Commenting: Readers can leave comments on posts to share their thoughts.
+Comment on Posts: Engage with other users by leaving comments.
-Explore Content: Navigate through categories and tags to find specific topics.
+Manage Your Profile: View and edit your profile information and posts.
 Project Structure
-plaintext
+php
 Copy code
 BlogVer2.0/
 ├── backend/                # Backend source files